 The Department of Agricultural Economics at Texas A&M University offers an honors program to qualified, academically talented, and highly motivated students.
 An honors student’s college experience is enriched by following a challenging curriculum, engaging in inquiry-based learning, and discovery.
 Honors students work closely with the renowned faculty at Texas A&M University, acquiring the discipline and skills to engage in independent research that can be particularly useful if planning to attend graduate or professional school.
 Since honors class sizes are usually small, students get an opportunity to develop the vital problem solving and critical thinking skills that are needed in the search for solutions to the myriad of problems facing the global community.
-Honors students are encouraged to compete for such prestigious scholarships as the Rhodes, Marshall, Goldwater, and the Fulbright.
+Honors students are encouraged to compete for such prestigious scholarships as the Rhodes, Marshall and Fulbright.
 The honors program offers students an effective entry into a fruitful and rewarding professional career through participation in innovative co-curricular and leadership activities.

 To enroll in the AGEC honors program, students must meet TAMU honors eligibility requirements (see http://honors.tamu.edu) and enroll in AGEC 105H or AGEC 217H.